fishcus/KAP-manual/en/security/acl.en.md

-Additionally, when Query Pushdown is enabled, QUERY access permission on a project allows users/groups to issue push down queries on all tables in the project even though no cube could serve them.
-It's impossible if a user/group is not yet granted QUERY permission at project-level.
+Additionally, when Query Pushdown is enabled, *Query* access permission on a project allows users/groups to issue push down queries on all tables in the project even though no cube could answer these queries.
+It's impossible if a user/group is not yet granted *Query* permission at project-level.

 ### Manage Access Permission at Project-level